 Hey, everybody.
 I’m Eric Gerlach.
-Gerlach is German and rhymes with bear-lock, like a bear that has you in a bearhug or a headlock.
-I was born and raised in the Haight Ashbury of San Francisco, and then moved to Berkeley to get a BA in philosophy.
-After spending some years thinking about thought, I went back to grad school to study the history of Greek, Indian and Chinese ideas in the world’s religions, with an MA in Religious History from the Graduate Theological Union at Berkeley.
+Gerlach is German and rhymes with bear-lock, like a bear that has you in some sort of bearhug, or headlock.
+I was born and raised in the Haight Ashbury of San Francisco and moved to Berkeley to get a BA in philosophy.
+After spending some years thinking about thought, I went back to grad school to study the history of Greek, Indian and Chinese philosophy in Buddhism, Christianity and Islam, with an MA in Religious History from the Graduate Theological Union of Berkeley.
 For the past ten years, I have been teaching Philosophy and the history of human thought at Berkeley City College.

 I am convinced that one of the most highly evolved form of foolish today is to suppose that you have a rational, Western mind which makes you think like all ancient Greek people and unlike any African or Chinese people.
 While Western European white people like me are extra shiny today, with much power and positioning, it is wise to look at the history of human thought as a whole.
 By looking at humanity as apes, then as hunter-gatherers, then as city dwellers, and then as ourselves, we can learn from the brilliance and the hypocrisy of everyone to learn about our own minds, how we think and how we can improve our thinking.